d1vyan5hu/Constructive-Counter/TrafficClicker3_11_25/CONFIG_SUPPORT.md

-# TrafficClicker Configuration Support
+# CRClicker Configuration Support

-This document describes all configuration features supported by TrafficClicker, including the latest additions for text input and conditional steps.
+This document describes all configuration features supported by CRClicker, including the latest additions for text input and conditional steps.

 ## Configuration File Structure